DylanKoster/paashaas/README.md

 We would like to express our gratitude to the following individuals and organizations for their support and contributions to this project:

 - The [template](https://github.com/othneildrew/Best-README-Template) for this README
-- We used the [OpenAI API](https://openai.com/index/openai-api/) to generate the feedback hints.
 - Paul for his guidance and insightful feedback throughout the development process.
 - The UVA for their valuable resources.